IBM/data-import/tor-nodes-import/README.md

 It is a work in progress, meant as a sample or starting point; it is missing complete error handling and probably should be converted to use the bulk load API endpoints for performance.

+Original script written by Yossi Gilad of IBM's Security Center of Excellence; adapted for use with QRadar.

 REQUIREMENTS
 ===========